Skip to content

 The Pig and The Lady

 You might have heard of The Pig and the Lady’s famous phở French dip.
 This eatery was one of the first on the island to serve this version of phở and still serves up, arguably, the best version.
 The sandwich is only available for lunch, but it’s also worth stopping by for their braised brisket-stuffed creation with a side of phở broth for dipping.
-You will surely love the atmosphere in the industrial chic dining room and The Big Trouble in Little China-themed bathroom.
-The fusion of Vietnamese and other Southeast Asian ingredients combine to make incredible fusion dishes like baked escargot in a seafood curry sauce and the “Wrap Battle,” a lettuce wrap-style feast centered with a 12-hour, slow roasted and glazed piece of beef.
+You’ll love the atmosphere in the industrial chic dining room and The Big Trouble in Little China-themed bathroom.
+The fusion of Vietnamese and other Southeast Asian ingredients combine to make incredible fusion dishes like Baked Escargot in a seafood curry sauce and the Bun Cha Hanoi a vermicelli noodle dishes that will have you wanting more.
 If you love sweets, save some room for the soft serve swirl.

 Fete

-When visiting Fete, make sure to ask for their list of specials that usually highlights local fish and delicious Hawaiian-inspired dishes, such as pork chops from pigs raised at Kualoa Ranch (the set of movies such as Jumanji and Jurassic Park).
-Favorites at this excellent eatery include dishes like carbonara with Portuguese sausage and a Korean fried chicken sandwich.
+When visiting Fete, make sure to ask for their list of specials that usually highlights local fish and delicious Hawaiian-inspired dishes, such as the local grilled grass fed Korean Bavette Steak .
+Favorites at this excellent eatery include dishes like Carbonara with Portuguese sausage and a Korean Fried Chicken Sandwich.
 Whatever you do, don’t miss the housemade Rocky Road ice cream.
 While Fete is small, they have excellent cuisine in a Hawaii meets French Bistro setting that is perfect for a date night.

 Lucky Belly